UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 - `--files_output`: Optional.
 Path for files output.
 Default: `results/files`
 - `--tests`: Set this flag if test folder locations should be retrieved.
 This only retrieves the first result that is matched during recursive search.
 One matching result means that a test folder exists.
 - `--tests_output`: Optional.
 Path for test folder output.
 Default: `results/test_paths`
+- `--commits`: Set this flag if commit-related variables should be retrieved.
+These include correct version control usage (was everything committed within a day?)
+[1], life span of the repository measured as days between first and last commit [1,2], and whether the repository is still active (was there a commit within the last 365 days?)
+[2]
+- `--commits_output`: Optional.
+Path for commit variables output.
+Default: `results/commits`

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: